MatthewAquino/studyNotes/AWS-SAA/AWS Solution Architect Associate.md

 - A feature in S3 that provides detailed records for the requests that are made to a bucket
   - Log files consist of `log records` records are `newline-delimited`
-    - These records contain `attributes` which contains things such as date/time,the requester, the operation,etc (these are `space delimited`)
+    - These records contain `attributes` which contains things such as date/time,the requester, the operation,etc. (these are `space delimited`)

 ## Virtual Private Cloud (VPC)